ldn-softdev/jtc/User Guide.md

 ```

 3. `[-1]` steps up 1 level in the JSON tree off the current position (i.e. addresses the first parent of the `item` value) which is
-the root of th input json:
+the root of the input JSON:
 ```
 bash $ echo $J | jtc -w'[item]<idx>v[-1]'
 {